vars1ty/Linux-Fixes/README.md

 2. Run Unity Hub using `LIBVA_DRIVER_NAME=nvidia unityhub`
 3. Done
 ## Flatpak Apps can't open FileChooser, etc
+Warning: Adding the `hash dbus-update...` line may prevent OBS Studio from working, ONLY use it if absolutely needed.

+Usually only step 1 and 2 are needed, the rest is only in rare occasions.

 Note: This is only for Hyprland, it may or may not work for other Wayland compositors.
 ***